 The types of therapy included in the treatment options include individual therapies where the patient has the ability to work with a counselor one on one regarding their personal triggers.
 This opportunity gives them the chance to discover why they took on the addiction initially and how to treat the source of the problem.
 They are also provided access to group therapy sessions while in treatment, where they are introduced to others who have experienced similar situations and provide a lifeline of accountability amongst each other.

 Crack/cocaine addictions can be difficult to overcome, but getting professional treatment can make recovery more effective.
-At Launch Centers, we specialize in treating substance abuse disorders in young people.
+At Launch Centers, we specialize in treating crack and cocaine addiction in young people.
 Through a mix of clinical therapies, academic programming and life skills training, we help our clients overcome their addictions so they can be successful in all areas of their life.